You have been in a relationship with each other for so long now and are probably hoping to get married soon.

 Now that you’ve found out how emotionally compatible you are with your significant other, it would also be commensurate to find out each other’s sex drive.

-Do you have the same sex drive or a matched sex drive?
+Do you have a same-sex drive or a matched sex drive?
 Answering some questions like that will help you know if you are asexually compatible or not.

 If you are planning to go for premarital counseling, you should prepare pre-cana questions and other questions on how to improve sex or at least be on the same page about sex in your marriage.